-• findings on polarimetry consistent with early glaucoma such as a wedge shaped-defect group and 3 in the randomized control group with pigmentary glaucoma and 7 eyes in each of the randomized groups with pseudoexfoliative glaucoma in the study eye based upon the protocol inclusion and exclusion criteria.
+Subjects with secondary OAG were excluded, except for 4 eyes in the randomized treatment group and 3 in the randomized control group with pigmentary glaucoma and 7 eyes in each of the randomized groups with pseudoexfoliative glaucoma in the study eye based upon the protocol inclusion and exclusion criteria.
 Subjects were required to have best corrected visual acuity of 20/40 or worse with medium Brightness Acuity Tester, and clinically significant cataract eligible for phacoemulsification, to qualify for the study.
-Subjects were required to be on one to three ocular hypotensive medications, with a medicated IOP of $\leq 24$ mmHg at screening evaluation, and with an unmedicated IOP $\ge 22$ mmHg and $\le 36$ mmHg at baseline
+Subjects were required to be on one to three ocular hypotensive medications, with a medicated IOP of ≤ 24 mmHg at screening evaluation, and with an unmedicated IOP ≥ 22 mmHg and ≤ 36 mmHg at baseline visit, after washout.
+Of the 116 subjects in the treatment group, 68% were 70 years of age or older at the time of surgery, with a mean age of 74 years.
+Most subjects (60%) were female, and the majority of subjects (71%) were Caucasian.
+There were equal proportions of right eyes and left eyes.
+Similar demographic characteristics were seen in the 123 control subjects, where 65% were 70 years of age or older with a mean age of 73 years.
+Fifty-eight percent were female.
+The majority of subjects (72%) were Caucasian, and there were equal proportions of right eyes and left eyes.